tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 Custom collection persister
 ---------------------------

-There is an instance of a :java:extdoc:`CollectionPersister<org.hibernate.persister.collection.CollectionPersister>` for every collection.
+There is an instance of a :java-hibernate:`CollectionPersister <org/hibernate/persister/collection/CollectionPersister>` for every collection.
 Like with the entity persister, a customized implementation is used.

 Filtered collections